 Applied to generative AI, this tradition asks what cognitive and communal capacities are gained or lost when symbolic production is outsourced to algorithmic generation — and holds that the answer is never only "gained."

-What is given to the student frictionlessly has not been learned; it has merely arrived. — A synthesis of the three traditions, applied to generative AI
+What is given to the student frictionlessly has not been learned; it has merely arrived. — A synthesis of the three resources, applied to generative AI

 A century of thinkers whose work, in retrospect, was preparing the ground for this moment.
 Click any dot to open the card; color indicates the tradition.
 The sequence is not a procession toward a predetermined conclusion — several of these scholars would have disagreed sharply with one another — but the through-line is visible enough to be named.
 Each contributed a piece of what eventually became the case for friction.

-Pedagogical friction is the framework this paper offers as a synthesis of the three traditions.
+Pedagogical friction is the framework this paper offers as a synthesis of the three resources.
 It is not a checklist or a technique.
-It is a claim about which forms of resistance education cannot surrender without surrendering itself.
+It is a claim about which forms of resistance education cannot surrender without surrendering the conditions of durable learning.
 The four dimensions name the locations at which friction must be preserved: inside the individual learner's cognition, within the dialogic space of the classroom, in the student's posture toward their own claims, and across the institutional systems that make the first three possible.
 Click each quadrant to expand.

 The framework becomes useful only when it can inform judgment in specific classroom moments.
 The scenarios below are composite cases drawn from common situations that district leaders, teachers, and deans report encountering.
 Each scenario offers four possible teacher responses.
 There is no single correct answer — each option is defensible under some framework — but each also makes visible trade-offs across the four dimensions of friction.
 The feedback shows what a given choice preserves, diminishes, or collapses.
 Judgment is the work.

 Any framework that valorizes resistance risks becoming a justification for practices that exclude rather than develop.
 This distinction is the most important caveat in the entire framework.
 Productive friction builds cognitive, rhetorical, and civic capacity; it is the struggle that produces the learner.
-Exclusionary friction is the arbitrary barrier that prevents participation in the first place — the impossible deadline, the unaccommodated test, the unexplained rubric, the language requirement that locks out the very students whose thinking the classroom most needs.
-The former is pedagogy.
-The latter is harm wearing pedagogy's clothes.
+Exclusionary friction is a barrier that prevents participation without meaningfully building capacity — the impossible deadline, the unaccommodated test, the unexplained rubric, or the language requirement that locks out the very students whose thinking the classroom most needs.

 Friction is productive when removing it would shortcut a learner past the cognitive or civic capacity the task is meant to build.
 Friction is exclusionary when removing it would allow a learner to demonstrate capacity they already possess but are being prevented from showing.
 The difference is not always obvious in the abstract, and several practices sit genuinely in between.
 The sorting exercise that follows is designed to surface that ambiguity rather than resolve it.